Transfers: Paris Saint-Germain sign former Manchester United midfielder Ander Herrera | Goal.com

 The 29-year-old, who spent five seasons with the Red Devils after arriving from Athletic Bilbao, made 189 appearances and won the FA Cup, EFL Cup and Europa League during his stay at Old Trafford.

-He left Untied this summer after his contract expired and will now ply his trade with the Ligue 1 champions, having signed a five-year contract at Parc des Princes.
+Reports linking Herrera to a switch to PSG emerged in April and intensified once his departure was confirmed the following month.

+And the Ligue 1 champions have acted on their interest by luring him to Parc des Princes with a five-year contract.

 "Paris Saint-Germain is the greatest club in France.
-It keeps on improving and competes to win every possible title," Herrera told the club's website.
+It keeps on improving and competes to win every possible title," he told the club's website.

 "I was looking forward to coming to Paris and to wearing those colors.
 I hope to continue to make history with the club!